Opening Hook

 The Motherly Core

 Despite the rough edges, there’s a nurturing instinct.
-She often provides emotional support, offers guidance, or simply keeps the protagonist grounded.
+Still, she often provides emotional support, offers guidance, or simply keeps the protagonist grounded.
 That blend of toughness and tenderness is what makes her a compelling foil: she’s tough enough to challenge the hero but still caring enough to keep the story grounded in human emotion.

 Why It Matters / Why People Care